The Function of a Paragraph

 Your order will be assigned to the most experienced writer in the relevant discipline.
 The highly demanded expert, one of our top-10 writers with the highest rate among the highest rate among the customers.Hire a TOP Writer

-If, for instance, your essay is to discuss why airbags are important in a car, your introductory paragraph may well begin with you providing some statistical information about road accidents and rates of survival.
+If, for instance, your essay is to discuss why airbags are important in a car, your introductory paragraph may begin with providing some statistical information about road accidents and rates of survival.
 You may also want to include an “attention grabber” in the form of a story about a person you know whose life was saved because of their car’s airbag.
 Then, your thesis could sum-up in brief terms your reasons for saying that airbags are essential.
 From here, each of these reasons could be explored further in the main body paragraphs.

 Three (3) Main Body Paragraphs